-Mr Lansley also said he would consult on the suggestion that there should be an independent parliamentary body set up to take evidence on public health concerns and make recommendations.
+Mr Lansley also said he would consult on the suggestion that an independent parliamentary body should take evidence on public health and make recommendations.

-If the party were in government, there would also be public health budgets, allocated separately from funds for NHS services, Mr Lansley said.
+If the party were in government, there would also be public health budgets, allocated separately from NHS funds, Mr Lansley said.

 Directors of public health would be jointly appointed by PCTs and local authorities and would not be based within the PCT.

 Mr Lansley criticised the current funding allocation formula, claiming it gave too much weight to measures of deprivation and not enough to age, which he said better reflected the relative burden of disease.

 "There is a fundamental flaw in this: it treats the differences in health outcomes as if they were all the result of differences in access to NHS resources," he said.

 The shadow health secretary also announced that he was establishing a working group of business professionals, voluntary groups and experts to develop a "non-bureaucratic partnership with the business community" on public health.

 The group, to be chaired by Unilever UK chair Dave Lewis, will draw up a so-called "responsibility deal" covering food labelling, portion sizes, "proportionate regulation on advertising", a social responsibility campaign to promote healthy living and a focus on public health by incorporating local business into councils' local area agreements.